nicolas/bime-api/ressources/named_users.md

 }
 ```
 You can an external parameter (?external=true) to tell us to perform the lookup on the external_id.
+If the named user is not found you'll get an exception with "record not found".
 access_token is sent to dashboards to identify the users and eventually apply data security.

 Create named user